 Career Fairs provide an excellent opportunity to expand your job search and begin to develop a network of professional contacts.
 Participation in Career Fairs is most beneficial when you are well prepared to market yourself and interact effectively with recruiters.

 Before the Fair

-Reviewing your skills, interests, values, experiences, and accomplishments will give you a better understanding of how to articulate what you have to offer to a prospective employer.
-It will also help you determine which employers and career opportunities you wish to spend time pursuing at the Career Fair.
+- Review your skills, interests, values, experiences, and accomplishments to articulate what you have to offer to a prospective employer.
+This also helps you determine which employers and career opportunities you wish to spend time pursuing at the Career Fair.